The person or company responsible for paying the business rates is whoever is named on the:

 What to do if you believe you shouldn't be responsible for business rates

-If we have informed you that you are responsible to pay business rates but you believe that you should not be responsible for the bill, please ensure you have completed the following:
+If we informed you that you're responsible to pay business rates but you disagree, please complete the following:

-- If you have leased your property - you will need to provide the lease agreement, tenancy agreement or license agreement using the evidence form.
+- If you have leased your property you will need to provide the lease agreement, tenancy agreement, or licence agreement.
+Please complete the evidence form.

 Leased property disputes